Sohou08/Hadoop-Spark/file_format/readme.md

 ### 2. JSON (JavaScript object notation) and XML

 JSON is a text Input Format and contain a list of objects.
 It is represented as key-value pairs in partially structured format.
-It is very smaller in term of size.
 His kind of storage (row based data ) can be optimized by containing parquets or avro format.
 JSON is compared to XML due to the fact it can store data in hierarchical format.
 Both are user-readable but JSON is much smaller than XML.
 There are commonly used in network communication.
 Many Batches or Stream data processing models natively support JSON serialization and deserialization.
 It attach metadata into their data in each record.